| CloserLook > John > John 11:8-48 |

 Everyone needed

-to know that the power they were about to witness, came from God.
+to know that the power they were about to witness came from God.

-V43 "And when he thus had spoken, he
+V 43 "And when he thus had spoken, he

 cried with a loud voice, Lazarus, come forth."

-Yes, Jesus "cried with a loud voice",
+Yes, Jesus "cried with a loud voice," and way

-and way off in
+off in

-And He called
+And He

-him by name --- "Lazarus,
+called him by name --- "Lazarus,

-come forth".
+come forth.”

 He had the

-power to raise all believers, and some day He will do just that ---"For the Lord himself shall
+power to raise all believers, and some day He will do just that ---"For the Lord himself shall descend

-with the trump of God: and the dead in Christ shall rise first: But for
+of God: and the dead in Christ shall rise first: But for

 now, it would only be Lazarus.